This information is also available as a printable PDF

 - the longer a worker is away from work, the less likely they are to return to work

-- working helps workers stay active which is an important part of a worker’s treatment and rehabilitation.
+- working helps workers stay active which is an important part of their treatment and recovery.

 Recovering with the same employer

-Depending on the needs of the worker and employer, a workplace rehabilitation provider can be engaged to provide a single service (such as a workplace assessment), or provide ongoing support until the worker has achieved a safe and durable recovery at work.
+Depending on the needs of a worker and employer, a provider can perform a single service (such as a workplace assessment), or provide ongoing support until a worker has achieved a safe and durable recovery at work.

-Workplace rehabilitation services are usually delivered at the workplace in consultation with all parties.
-These may involve:
+Workplace rehabilitation services are generally delivered at the workplace in consultation with all parties.

-- identifying duties that will support improvements in a worker’s capacity
+- identifying safe and suitable work to support improvements in a worker’s capacity

-- identifying options to help reduce work demands (including providing advice on equipment, job or workplace modifications)
+- identifying options to reduce work demands (including advice about modifying work, providing equipment or workplace modifications)

-- identifying and addressing risks that may impact a worker’s recovery at/return to work outcome
+- identifying and addressing physical, psychological and/or workplace barriers that may affect a worker’s recovery at, or return to work

 Return to work with a new employer

 Most workers are able to recover and remain with their pre-injury employer.
-However, where this is not possible, workplace rehabilitation providers can help a worker obtain work with a new employer.
-This may involve:
+However, where this is not possible, a provider can help a worker obtain work with a new employer.

-- identifying suitable work options, providing job seeking assistance and organising training (where appropriate)
+- providing job seeking assistance and organising training (where appropriate)

-- accessing appropriate programs and services that support the worker to secure employment.
+- accessing appropriate SIRA-funded programs and services that support the worker to secure employment.

 Engaging a workplace rehabilitation provider

-While it is usually the employer or insurer who decides which provider will be used in each situation, the worker should be consulted on the decision and given the opportunity to refuse or request a change in provider.
+While the employer or insurer usually decides which provider will be used in each situation, the worker should be consulted on the decision and given the opportunity to refuse or request a change in provider.